 This unit is manufactured with a 7mm decking material.
 Proper care and routine maintenance of your roof is necessary for trouble-free perfromance.
 See chapter 14 for cleaning instructions.
-A ladder is installed on your coach to assist you in gaining access to the roof for routine inspections and maintenance.
+A ladder is installed on your coach to assist you in gaining access to the roof for the sole purpose of routine inspections and maintenance.